June 09, 2021

 Vulnerability Disclosure Programs (VDPs)

 The very act of hacking into a digital system is a sensitive subject with tremendous potential for legal and financial consequences.
-But what if you want security professionals to identify flaws within your organisation?
+But what if you want security professionals to identify flaws within your organization?
 How do you go about ensuring these professionals will act in your best interest?
 In order to establish clear boundaries, someone must define some rules of engagement.
 That someone is you, by defining a Vulnerability Disclosure Program (VDP).

 A VDP (where “P” can also mean “Policy”) is a set of guidelines that tell researchers how to act within their best interests.
 In it, you also provide answers to questions such as: